 This requires a comparative analysis of the flood risk to your development site compared to that of other potential sites that fall within the comparison area.
 Our consultants can advise you further.

-If your timescales are very tight we can help.
+Tight timescale?
+No problem.
 We can complete a fast-track flood risk assessment to help get your planning application validated, and then complete the full assessment and report when we have all the data from the relevant agency.
-This helps avoid any delays in the planning application process.